ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

 For the engineering constants however, the orthotropic and isotropic definitions are interlinked.
-This means that when changing the ply type of a material, the engineering constants will be automatically converted.
+This means that when changing the ply type of a material, the engineering constants are converted automatically.
 To avoid accidentally using incorrect engineering constants, PyACP enforces some conversion and assignment rules, as described in the following sections.